Careers

 How do I book an appointment?

-Appointments are booked through appointments can be made through Mrs Barr (Associate Assistant Headteacher) or Mr Bell (CIAG co-ordinator)
+Appointments can be made through Mr Bell (CEIAG co-ordinator)

 – who work from an extensive spreadsheet that records students’ career aspirations and IAG throughout the year.
 Students are prioritised at the beginning of the year and checked up on during the year with follow-up interviews at Christmas and in March.

 Around May every year, we work to fill any gaps and help students who still have no destination for September.
-Referrals can come through Head of House, tutors, mentors, senior staff, parents or students themselves who are concerned or express a need for more help.
+Referrals can come through Heads of Year, tutors, mentors, senior staff, parents or students themselves who are concerned or express a need for more help.
 Referrals can also come from multi-agency meetings where staff think that particular students would benefit from careers advice.

 Sixth Form